vigji/cainjb/pages/page_45.md

 **Annotated text**:
-`It was when that half Pole, half Frenchman, and usually up the first half, that self-styled drunken mongrel and lazy waster, got normally out of bed.` Another quote from the Typhoon. "half  Pole,  half  Frenchman, drunken  mongrel, lazy waster, and the rest of it — "
+`It was when that half Pole, half Frenchman, and usually up the first half, that self-styled drunken mongrel and lazy waster, got normally out of bed.` Another quote from the Typhoon. "half  Pole,  half  Frenchman, drunken  mongrel, lazy waster, and the rest of it — ". [text](https://archive.org/stream/typhoonlengyel00lengiala/typhoonlengyel00lengiala_djvu.txt).
+See [page 07](pages/page_07.md).

-`I remembered that when Hlne told him of her attachment he gave up brandy.
+`I remembered that when Hélène told him of her attachment he gave up brandy.
 And took to absinthe.
 It was one of the times that he had an absinthe.
-They said that it made the heart grow fonder.
-What had I actually seen?
-I had seen Henry---surely I had heard him called so---bending innocently over an innocent corpse of his own making.
-And I had also seen the doctor leading the old man up the garden, not once or twice, but many times.
-The girl was no longer there.
-I stayed myself with devilled Epicam and Royans aux Achard, levered into me with Peter Barleys and washed down and out, foul thought, with Villacabras.
-But one was so helpless alone in a great building of many flats : I was glad I had not given up stealing at the doors.`
+They said that it made the heart grow fonder.` Another reference to the Typhon: "HELENE.
+He  gave  up  brandy — and  took  to bsinthe. "

+`What had I actually seen?`

+`I had seen Henry---surely I had heard him called so---bending innocently over an innocent corpse of his own making.`

+`And I had also seen the doctor leading the old man up the garden, not once or twice, but many times.
+The girl was no longer there.` Nestor guy & May?

+`I stayed myself with devilled Epicam and Royans aux Achard, levered into me with Peter Barleys and washed down and out, foul thought, with Villacabras.`

+`But one was so helpless alone in a great building of many flats : I was glad I had not given up stealing at the doors.`

 Original page: